CezarHirsescu/Git-Cheatsheet/README.md

 ```

 ### Squashing Commits
-When you have some commits that you would perfer to be represented by only one commit, you can *squash* them.
+When you have some commits that you would prefer to be represented by only one commit, you can *squash* them.

-One place this occours in when approving a pull request on a remote repository.
+One place this occurs in when approving a pull request on a remote repository.
 Github gives you the option to squash commits when you approve a pull request.

 Another way to squash commits is to use interactive rebasing:
 ```sh